Employment in Antarctica

 In addition to the many scientists needed to conduct research, these stations require support to maintain buildings and machinery, cook food, and serve as medical personnel.

 Leidos is the U.S. field support contractor for Antarctica.
 Applications must be made through their website or one of their partners’ sites.
 Keep in mind, however, that the application process is extremely competitive.
 All applications undergo an intensive review—background checks, drug screening, rigorous physical and dental exams, and, if you are to be deployed over the austral winter season, a psychological assessment.
 See Leidos’s Antarctic Support Contract (ASC) page for current job listings.

 People interested in media and the arts also have opportunities to work in Antarctica.
 The National Science Foundation (NSF) handpicks a very select group of journalists to cover the United States’ three Antarctic research stations.
 A keen understanding of NSF-funded research in Antarctica is imperative, as is being able to relay the findings of the research to the general public.
 Applicants must fully explain what their proposed coverage would entail and why that specific area of research interests them.
-The NSF's Office of Legislative and Public Affairs then reviews each proposal.
 Television, radio, print, and online news journalists are all welcome to apply.

 Antarctica also has its own paper, the Antarctic Sun.
 Writers and photographers cover projects and stories all over the continent.